 Playa Sámara

-In an isolated corner of the Nicoya Peninsula, Playa Samara is one of Guanacaste’s most beautiful beaches, right at the spot where the five-hour drive from San José to the Pacific ends.
-As befits great shorelines, you’ll find top surf, lively nightlife, and a winning small-town Costa Rica vibe that still seems like a secret.
-After a day at the beach, head casual Microbar Samara for craft beers, cocktails, and live music.
+In an isolated corner of the Nicoya Peninsula, Playa Sámara is one of Guanacaste’s most beautiful beaches, right where the five-hour drive from San José to the Pacific ends.
+As befits great shorelines, you’ll find top surf, lively nightlife, and a winning small-town vibe that makes the area seem like it’s still a secret.
+After a day of sun and sand, head to casual Microbar Samara for more than 20 craft beers, cocktails, and live music, then rest your head at the 17-room Montelaguna Boutique Hotel, within walking distance from the beach.

-From the beach town of Santa Teresa, travelers can visit several excellent beaches — from popular Playa Santa Teresa (pictured) to quiet Playa Mal País.
+From the town of Santa Teresa, travelers can visit several excellent beaches, from popular Playa Santa Teresa (pictured) to quiet Playa Mal País.

 Tortuga Island is an easy, and quick, day trip from mainland Costa Rica.